truthcoin/www.truthcoin.info/_posts/2018-11-09-deniability.md

 * Minimize the user-effort required.
 Construct all of the txns at once, and then have the user sign them all at once.
 For users with an air-gapped setup, save all of the txns to one file, and allow the signed versions to return via a stream of QR codes -- have the "hot" computer know exactly how to interpret them (ie, how to save them txns to disk and then broadcast them at a random time).
 * Track and store the Deniabilization status of all UTXOs.
 Warn users if UTXOs have not been Deniabilized yet.
 * Enable "right sizing" as an option for Deniability.
 "Right-sizing" is preemptively creating an output that is just the "right size".
 For example when you anticipate the need to spend $5 with a $0.04 fee, you might make an output containing exactly $5.04.
 When you spend this output, there will be no change address.
 * Have volunteers run a free service where they report blockchain "summary statistics" in a concise way.
-In this way, software can easily learn what typical txns are like (size, number of input/outputs, heterogeneity in output magnitude (especially "proportion of txn that have 'right-sized' inputs"), etc) so as to best imitate these "real" txns when making "fake" Deniability txns.
+In this way, even lite clients can easily learn what the typical recent txn is like.
+This could include the median and mode of the following:
+* * Txn size in bytes.
+* * Absolute number of inputs and outputs.
+* * Heterogeneity in output magnitudes (eg, These days, is all of the txn's BTC getting allocated to just one output (ie, "right-sizing")?
+If not, how does it tend to be distributed across its outputs?).

 ### C. Going Even Further